 NOCTI and the Southern Regional Education Board (SREB) have collaborated to deliver the Advanced Career End-of-Course Exams to eligible schools.
 SREB created the Advanced Career initiative to deepen learning in career and technical education and boost students’ success after high school.
 SREB offers curricula in ten advanced career pathways that include real-world learning to prepare students for further study and rewarding STEM careers.
-Learners achieving the established benchmarks will receive a certificate highlighting their achievement.

 Virtual Enterprises (VEI)

 NOCTI serves as the development and delivery partner for the Virtual Enterprises International (VEI) assessment program.
 Open to all students, VEI empowers and motivates participants to develop a range of academic, business, technology, and professional skills that prepare them for success in postsecondary education, employment, and the community.
 Verification of these skills can be demonstrated through a credentialing assessment, with successful completion resulting in a VEI certificate to recognize successful achievement.